Course Descriptions

 EL-205-HP Survey of World Literature

-This course is an interdisciplinary introduction to modern and contemporary literatures of the developing world – specifically the Caribbean, Sub-Saharan Africa, India, and Latin America – with particular emphasis on situating texts in terms of their various cultural, political, economic, and historical contexts.
+This course is an interdisciplinary introduction to modern and contemporary literature of the developing world – specifically the Caribbean, Sub-Saharan Africa, India, and Latin America – with particular emphasis on situating texts in terms of their various cultural, political, economic, and historical contexts.
 The class includes critical readings of poems, short stories, essays, and novels, viewings of films and documentaries, and analysis of popular music.

 AR-110-HP Art in the City